levibotelho/levibotelho.github.io/_posts/2013-06-29-referencing-project-elements-in-a-t4-file.markdown

 title: Referencing project elements in a T4 file
 category: Development
 tags: [c#, t4, metaprogramming]
+description: Learn how to reference your own classes in T4 files.
 comments: true
 share: true
 redirect_from: "/referencing-project-elements-in-a-t4-file/"